wavemaker/docs/docs/guide/howtos/howtos-ui.md

 - Give a name to the page and choose the type of the page.
 You can choose from page, partial, popover, header, topnav, leftnav, rightnav or footer.

 - Choose the page template and the page layout you want to use.
 Depending upon the type of the page being added the options are presented.
-See here for more details on the [Page Layouts](/learn/app-development/ui-design/page-concepts/page-layouts) and [Page Templates](/learn/app-development/ui-design/page-concepts/page-templates).
+See Page Layouts and Page Templates for more details (these pages will be migrated soon).

 - Once you have created the new page, an entry is created in the **Files** section of the **Files and Services** panel.